vignesh-sankaran/google-maps-services-rust/README.md

 # google-maps-services-rust
 A Rust binding library for Google Maps Web Services.
 I can't find one that exists so I'm going to start building one myself.
 Pull requests are more than welcome.

+Fair warning to anyone using this crate, the API surface is unstable and will be subject to breaking changes prior to 1.0.0.
+I will research testing methods to forewarn of breaking changes in upcoming crate versions.

 Work in progress and in the pipeline for this project can be found [here](https://tree.taiga.io/project/backend_dev-google-web-services-rust/kanban "Kanban for google-web-services-rust")

 ## Project goals